Content Moderation & RLHF Services for Safer AI

 Qualification of the severity and type of vulnerability detected (toxicity, security, reputation, compliance)

-Assessment of the robustness of a model before production — Offensive tests simulated by specialized annotators
+Assessment of the robustness of a model before production — Adversarial testing performed by trained evaluators

 Ethical benchmark — Measuring the sensitivity of a model to certain types of prompts or sensitive contexts

-Building Red Team test games — Creation of robust evaluation corpora from annotated outputs
+Building Red Team test datasets — Creation of robust evaluation corpora from annotated outputs

 Use cases